ritusantra/Machine_Learning_Projects/Defective Units Prediction/readme.md

 * [Model Training and Evaluation]()

 ## Introduction
+Product quality is a critical factor in procurement and supply chain management.
+Receiving a high number of defective units from suppliers can lead to production disruptions, increased inspection costs, and delays in downstream operations.
+However, procurement teams often identify quality issues only after the goods are delivered, making it difficult to take preventive actions.

+This project focuses on building a machine learning model to predict the number of defective units in a purchase order using historical procurement data.
+By analyzing factors such as supplier, item category, order quantity, and pricing details, the model estimates the expected number of defective units before the order is fulfilled.
+These predictions can help procurement teams identify high-risk orders, improve supplier evaluation, and take proactive quality control measures.

 ## Data
 The [dataset](..) contains historical purchase order records with supplier, pricing, and delivery information.